Dry Eye Center of Excellence

 These are made of a longer-lasting medical plastic (such as silicone or acrylic).
 These plugs are designed to stay in the eye for years.
 They can be removed if needed.

 In-office MiboFlo and Blephex Treatments in our Dry Eye Center

-Meibography — the imaging of the meibomian glands — is now a quick, comfortable point-of-care test that is becoming popular in practices that have made the diagnosis and treatment of ocular surface disease a priority.
+Meibography, the imaging of the meibomian glands, is a quick and comfortable point-of-care test that is becoming popular in practices that have made the diagnosis and treatment of ocular surface disease a priority.